Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

-The inhomogeneities and the phase on the r.h.s. are arbitrary auxiliary parameters of the spin chain. $\ep$ is the quantization parameter of the spin chain.\footnote{Usually the quantization parameter in a quantum mechanical system is written as $\hbar$, however in this paper, we are using $\hbar$ for the elliptic deformation parameter which is roughly related to $\ep$ by $\ep \sim \ln \hbar$.} Note that the value of $\la_i^{(1)} - \la_i^{(2)}$ is somewhat ambiguous since it can be changed by shifting the (arbitrary) inhomogeneity $ v_i$.
-The $\sl(1|1)$ charge $\la^{(1)}_i + \la^{(2)}_i$ is invariant under such shifts.
+The inhomogeneities and the phase on the right-hand side are arbitrary auxiliary parameters of the spin chain. $\ep$ is the quantization parameter of the spin chain.\footnote{Usually the quantization parameter in a quantum mechanical system is written as $\hbar$, however in this paper, we are using $\hbar$ for the elliptic deformation parameter which is roughly related to $\ep$ by $\ep \sim \ln \hbar$.} Note that the value of~\smash{$\la_i^{(1)} - \la_i^{(2)}$} is somewhat ambiguous since it can be changed by shifting the (arbitrary) inhomogeneity $ v_i$.
+The $\sl(1|1)$ charge \smash{$\la^{(1)}_i + \la^{(2)}_i$} is invariant under such shifts.